How Coffee May Lower Melanoma Risk

 Guest post by Remy Bernard ~ Owner and Editor at Miss Mamie’s Cupcakes

 I’ll be honest, I’m a little biased when it comes to talking about anything related to coffee.
-It’s the first thing I’m after when I wake up in the morning and it never let’s me down when I need to get going in the afternoon.
+It’s the first thing I’m after when I wake up in the morning and it never lets me down when I need to get going in the afternoon.
 I can count on it.
 Not to mention the hundreds of experiences, memories, sights and smells I have come to associate with expertly roasted and well-brewed coffee.
 So many of the details of this humble bean have integrated themselves into some of the most fulfilling parts of my daily life.

 So naturally, I was excited when, over the last 10 years or so, tons of research started pouring out of the scientific community touting the various health benefits of my beloved beans.
-The blog has already covered in detail how coffee can help prevent diabetes and even keep your heart healthy, but another recently discovered arrow in coffee’s health-boosting quiver is its ability to lower your risk for melanoma, one of the most deadly forms of skin cancer.
+The blog has already covered in detail how coffee can help prevent diabetes and even keep your heart healthy, but another recently discovered arrow in the health-boosting quiver of coffee is its ability to lower your risk for melanoma, one of the most deadly forms of skin cancer.
 A study performed in 2015 found that drinking around 4 cups of coffee a day (not a problem here) has a definitive link to lower melanoma risk.

 So how does coffee play into all this?
 Well, even though exposure to UV light is the risk factor you have the most control over, there are others that will raise, or lower your risk.
 In the National Cancer Institute study linked above, compounds found in coffee were shown to actually lower melanoma risk.
 In the study, researchers analyzed the data from 447,357 subjects and determined that there was a lower melanoma risk by up to 20% for those who consumed four or more cups per day, compared to those in the study that did not drink any coffee.